-The general availability of YARN promises to open up the range of processing engines in Hadoop.
-One of the most common use cases is in fact the antithesis of batch: stream processing in Hadoop.
-Early adopters are using Apache Storm and stream processing to analyze some of the most common new types of data such as sensor and machine data in real time.
+YARN opened up Hadoop for data access by applications other than MapReduce.
+One of the most commonly demanded use cases was the antithesis of batch: stream processing in Hadoop.
+Apache Storm is a fully certified component of HDP 2.1, and our customers are using stream processing for real-time analysis of some of the most common new types of data such as sensor and machine data.

 - Ganglia & Nagios Monitoring

 - HA Management w/Ambari